21.5.11

 DAVID: That just shows how different things are from when you made it?

 TOYAH: Ah, totally different!
 I can’t tell you how different!
 Everything when I was working was word of mouth.
-There was no mobiles, no internet, it was purely word of mouth on the street.
-And that was incredibly powerful.
+There was no mobiles, no internet, it was purely word of mouth on the street and that was incredibly powerful

 SONG: Good Morning Universe